The ETH Board supports the Bilaterals III

-The ETH Board appointed four women and six men as professors and awarded the title of professor to five individuals.
-It also took note of the resignation of one professor and thanked him for his services.
+The ETH Board appointed two women and ten men as professors and awarded the title of professor to three individuals and the title of Professor of Practice to two individuals.
+It also took note of the resignation of 12 professors and thanked them for their services.

-The ETH Board appointed 5 women and 10 men as professors and awarded the title of Professor to one individual and the title of Professor of Practice to one individual.
-It also took note of the resignation of one professor and thanked him for his services.
+The ETH Board appointed a total of nine women and nine men as professors and awarded the title of professor to six individuals and the title of Professor of Practice to two individuals.
+It also took note of the resignation of eight professors and thanked them for their services.

 Their names are Marianne Liebi Adrian Wanner.
 Two young researchers who make the nanostructure of macroscopic samples, such as bones or brain tissue, visible in three dimensions using high-resolution images.